Religious Trauma/Spiritual Abuse

 Are you staring at the ceiling at night wondering if hell really exists, as you’ve been taught?
 Then we’ll start there.
 Have you been denied a position of leadership in your church because of your gender?
 Let’s talk about how that feels for you and how that fits with what you believe.
 Have you been rejected because you identify as LGBT?
 Let’s talk about how those shaming messages have impacted you.
 Do you sense your body telling you something is “off”?
 Let’s listen to it and see what it has to say.

-Therapy for spiritual abuse can help you to explore what your spiritual journey has meant to you – the powerfully positive experiences you may have had as well as the painful ones.
+Therapy for religious trauma can help you to explore what your spiritual journey has meant to you – the powerfully positive experiences you may have had as well as the painful ones.
 Counseling can be a process of exploring what drew you to the belief system or the community from the very beginning.
 We can talk about what you appreciated from the experience, how your relationship with God grew, and what was meaningful to you about being a part of that community.
 You will have a space to explore when your inner conflict began.
 What were you sensing inside?
 What did you feel like God was telling you about that experience?
 What does all this mean to you now?
 Therapy can help you find a spiritual connection again, even if it doesn’t look like it used to.

 You might be wondering…

 How can a therapist help me – don’t I need someone with religious training?